David Evans (MP for Welwyn Hatfield): Member of Parliament

 Evans represented Welwyn Hatfield as the Conservative Member of Parliament from 1987, until he lost his seat at the 1997 general election.
 During his time as an MP, Evans was parliamentary private secretary to several government ministers, including John Redwood when he was Secretary of State for Wales.
 Evans was elected to the executive of the influential 1922 Committee in 1993 and he remained there until leaving Parliament in March 1997.

 After losing his seat in Parliament, he continued to manage his industrial cleaning business, the Broadreach Group.
 He retired in May 2002 when he and his business partner Jack Broadley sold it for around £17 million.

 Birmingham Six

-Shortly before losing his seat, in early March 1997, he attracted controversy over unguarded remarks in an interview by sixth-formers at Stanborough School for a school magazine in which he referred to his opponent Melanie Johnson as a "single girl" (she was 42 years old at the time) with "bastard children", and claimed that the Birmingham Six were guilty and had "killed hundreds" before being caught, as well as making remarks considered racist, such as asking how the sixth-formers would feel if their daughter was raped by "some black bastard".
+Shortly before losing his seat, in early March 1997, Evans attracted controversy over unguarded remarks in an interview by sixth-formers at Stanborough School for a school magazine in which he referred to his opponent Melanie Johnson as a "single girl" (she was 42 years old at the time) with "bastard children", and claimed that the Birmingham Six were guilty and had "killed hundreds" before being caught, as well as making remarks considered racist, such as asking how the sixth-formers would feel if their daughter was raped by "some black bastard".

 The Six won substantial damages from Evans in July 1998, who thereafter apologised for what he had said and promised never to repeat it.

 Death

-David Evans died aged 73 in the USA on 22 October 2008, of pulmonary fibrosis.
-He was married to Janice Evans who died on 9 August 2016 aged 79.
+David Evans died aged 73 in the US on 22 October 2008, of pulmonary fibrosis.
+He was married to Janice Evans.